haddocking/haddocking.github.io/education/molmod_online/alphafold3.md

 <br>

 <a class="prompt prompt-info">
-    Download the results of the AF Server using a button above the plDDT scale.
+    Download the results of the AF Server using a button above the pLDDT scale.
     Unpack the zip file.
 Open all 5 cif models in PyMOL, check the difference between all 5 models and their pLDDT values.
 </a>